Skin Lesions: Causes, Symptoms, And Treatments

 The doctor may perform a physical examination to understand the condition.
 He may inquire about your symptoms, family history, and medical history.

 Some skin lesions may necessitate additional tests to understand the cause.
-A biopsy may also be conducted if the diagnosis is still unclear.
+A skin biopsy may also be conducted by a dermatopathologist, who is a specialist in diagnosing skin conditions through microscopic examination.
+This is essential for identifying the lesion’s nature and ruling out skin cancer.

 Wondering how skin lesions can be treated?
 Keep reading to find out.